| Workable Solutions | Step-by-step Troubleshooting |

 Shrink: Locate and select target partition to shrink; Adjust to shrink partition...Full steps Extend: Locate the Target Partition; Extend the Target Partition...Full steps |

-On this page, you can learn how to resize partition without losing data by using the [1] native Windows 11/10/8/7 Disk Management and [2] third-party Qiling partition manager software.
-Both programs are good at extending or shrinking the NTFS partition.
-However, if your partition's file system is not NTFS but FAT32, you can only download the third-party program to change the partition size.
+You can resize a partition without losing data using either the native Windows 11/10/8/7 Disk Management tool or third-party Qiling partition manager software.
+Both programs are effective for extending or shrinking NTFS partitions, but if your partition uses FAT32, you'll need to use the Qiling software.

 Related topic: NTFS vs FAT32